wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

             FieldPanel('body', classname="full"),
         ]

-:class:`~wagtail.wagtailcore.fields.RichTextField` inherits from Django's basic ``TextField`` field, so you can pass any field parameters into :class:`~wagtail.wagtailcore.fields.RichTextField` as if using a normal Django field.
+:class:`~wagtail.core.fields.RichTextField` inherits from Django's basic ``TextField`` field, so you can pass any field parameters into :class:`~wagtail.core.fields.RichTextField` as if using a normal Django field.
 This field does not need a special panel and can be defined with ``FieldPanel``.

-However, template output from :class:`~wagtail.wagtailcore.fields.RichTextField` is special and need to be filtered to preserve embedded content.
+However, template output from :class:`~wagtail.core.fields.RichTextField` is special and need to be filtered to preserve embedded content.
 See :ref:`rich-text-filter`.

 .. _rich_text_features: